 The Impact of the NOL Limitation and Excess Business Loss Rules

-Before 2021, taxpayers could offset their other sources of taxable income using business losses fully; any unused losses could be carried back or to future years to offset taxable income.Since sec 179 cannot generate an NOL, bonus depreciation was preferred.
+Before 2021, taxpayers could offset their other sources of taxable income using business losses fully; any unused losses could be carried back or to future years to offset taxable income.
+Since sec 179 cannot generate an NOL, bonus depreciation was preferred.
 However, starting in 2021, After 2021, this is no longer the case.
 Business losses can only be claimed up to a certain amount each year, and NOLs are limited to 80% of taxable income when carried over.
-Therefore, generating an NOL using bonus depreciation is no longer attractive.
+Therefore, generating an NOL using bonus depreciation may no longer be attractive.
 We demonstrate this in the next section.
-In a separate article, we discuss the Excess Business Loss and NOL limitations.
+We discuss the Excess Business Loss and NOL limitations in a separate article.

 Maximizing Depreciation Deductions in 2023 and Beyond

 Assume a restaurant opens in 2023 with a $1m investment in build-out and equipment, and the restaurant generates $200k profit each year before considering depreciation.
-The forecast below demonstrates that claiming bonus depreciation in 2023 is not the best approach because although a huge NOL is created in the year placed in service, the NOL is not fully usable until 2029.
+The forecast below demonstrates that claiming bonus depreciation in 2023 is not the best approach because although a huge NOL is created in the year placed in service, the NOL is not entirely usable until 2029.
 Therefore, it’s more advantageous to opt out of the bonus and claim sec 179, which allows you to carry forward your sec 179 deduction and use 100% of it to offset business income for the first five years.
 Although the overall tax liability under both scenarios is the same, under Scenario 2, you are deferring tax payments to 2028.

 Conclusion